 The 2019 deadline for entries is Wednesday, February 6.
 Students, parents, and educators interested in signing up should go here to find updated 2019 contest rules, a list of accepted wildflower species, online entry procedures, special team challenge news, and wildflower reference photos.

 This contest is part of New River Gorge Wildflower Weekend, being celebrated April 26-28, 2019.
-The annual spring event celebrates this region’s unique ecology and is hosted by staff and volunteers from Tamarack, the New River Gorge National River, and several southern West Virginia state parks.
+The annual spring event celebrates this region’s unique ecology and is hosted by staff and volunteers from Tamarack, the New River Gorge National Park and Preserve, and several southern West Virginia state parks.